allanrehhoff/framework/README.md

 <?php require $sidebar; ?>
 ```

+Theme assets should be configured in the theme.json file, and paths must be relative to the theme directory.

 > *NOTE:*
 > header.tpl.php, footer.data.php, and any other view files you plan to include or require in another view file cannot have a controller file.

 ##Command Line Interface##
 This framework supports being queried through CLI (albeit, not fully tested), to do so you must query the **index.php** file.
 ```